 So, always do plenty of research and talk to a financial advisor before investing.

 Put simply, Bitcoin is a digital currency — it is money that is online.
 Just like the money we use every day, you can use Bitcoin to buy, sell and trade with other people.
 When you buy Bitcoin (which I will show you how to do the “How to invest in Bitcoin” section below), you store it in a digital wallet.

 You can then send Bitcoin from your digital wallet to other people’s digital wallets, just like a bank transfer.
 This is called a Bitcoin transaction.
 All transactions are stored on the Bitcoin blockchain, which is a type of technology that keeps your Bitcoins safe from hackers.

-The purpose of Bitcoin is to remove the need of a single company (banks, PayPal etc.) having control over your money.
+The purpose of Bitcoin is to remove the need for a single company (banks, PayPal, etc.) having control over your money.
 Instead, with Bitcoin, you have full control.
 All Bitcoin transactions are confirmed on a trustless shared network that isn’t owned by anyone.

 The Bitcoin Investment

 As I mentioned above, Bitcoin has proved to be one of the best investments in the past 10 years.
 Although many people have doubted Bitcoin, it has continued to rise year after year.